-Cute puppies are in high demand during the holidays.
+Cute puppies are in high demand throughout the holidays.
 During a time when everyone is searching for the perfect gift, people often forget that the cute Labrador with a giant red bow is NOT a toy but a living and breathing being.
-Unfortunately, many individuals will act on impulse, fall victims to the season’s shopping craze, and buy a puppy from a pet shop window.
+Unfortunately, many individuals will act on impulse, fall victims to the season’s shopping craze, and buy the puppy in the pet shop window.
 Here are five compelling reasons not to fall for the trap:

 1 – Inhumane Conditions

 Every day, pet shops sell the image of happy puppies from happy homes – it’s all a front.
 The majority of pet shops get their dogs from puppy mills – commercial mass-breeding facilities.
 Shoddy construction and poor kennel conditions seem like an industry standard, with some facilities in such bad shape that they fail lenient USDA inspections.
 Even those licensed and regularly inspected are a far cry from a humane environment.
 The cages are often small and overcrowded, at times with numerous puppies crammed in approximately 10 square feet of space.
 In places like the Midwest, kennels are often outdoors and exposed to the elements, claiming the lives of puppies that either freeze in frigid winters or die overheated in the summer.

 Pet shops market their businesses as stores that get their puppies from high quality places that devote their time and money into giving the best care possible.
 That couldn’t be further from the truth.
 A disturbing number of active breeders have been either investigated or prosecuted for animal cruelty.
 There are documented cases of breeders killing sick dogs instead of treating them or taking them to a veterinarian.
 Pups might go for days without food or water, surviving on scraps.
 Another industry trend is practicing veterinary medicine without a license, including performing butchered caesarean sections that often kill mothers and pups.
 Reputable vets refuse to work for puppy mills.